Paris Planning Challenge DAY 6 – HOW TO EXPLORE PARIS LIKE A LOCAL

 Congratulations for making it to the last day!

 Today is the easiest.
-You are simply going to add a “local touch” to your Paris Bucket List.
+You are simply going to add a ‘local touch’ to your Paris trip.

 » There’s so more to a town or city than its standard landmarks and main streets, and letting yourself get lost where locals live and hang is the surest way to feel like a local.
 So choose a District of Paris to visit, put away your map and just wander.

 » What about walking on railroad tracks following the ancient Little Belt of Paris?
-Or a stroll through the quintessential roofs of Paris?
-Do you know that it is possible to navigate the canals of Paris driving your own electric boat?
-A quirky Treasure Hunt in the heart of Paris, why not?
-Think out of the box, all these activities are as interesting as the main sights but with a more local flavor (plus they come without the crowds!)
+Do you know that it is possible to navigate Paris’s canals by sailing your own electric boat?
+A quirky, self-guided Treasure Hunt in the heart of Paris, why not?
+Think out of the box; all these activities are as interesting as the main sights but with a more local flavor (plus they come without the crowds!)

-» We all like sushi and pizza but you are traveling to Paris, France, the cradle of one of the best cuisines in the world.
-Ask locals for their favorite restaurants, market stalls, and local dishes and then be sure to check them out.
+» We all like sushi and pizza, but you are traveling to Paris, France, the cradle of one of the best cuisines in the world.
+Ask locals for their favorite restaurants, market stalls, and local dishes, and then be sure to check them out.
 Join a cooking course and learn how to prepare your favorite French dish.
 Enjoy French traditional food in the quintessential Parisian bistros.
-Stop for a coffee and some people watching in a cute Parisian cafe.
-And be sure don’t miss the city’s best cakes!
+Stop for a coffee and some people-watching in a cute Parisian cafe.
+And be sure don’t miss the city’s best desserts!

 » Review your Paris Bucket List and add a local touch to it.
-It can be anything like joining a food tour, a picnic in the park or visiting a lesser known arrondissement in Paris.
-If you need some help, check our Paris Like a Local category.
-Also, you will find lots of Paris Travel Inspiration here, and Food inspiration here.
+It can be anything like joining a food tour, a picnic in the park, or visiting a lesser-known arrondissement in Paris.

 Bon Voyage, we wish you a great time in the City of Lights!